 Graduate courses primarily for doctoral level 900-999

 F52 Class size.
 It is expected that scheduled classes will be offered.
-When, however, enrollments are below minimums, classes are subject to cancellation and students enrolled in these classes should be reassigned.
-Any classes below the minimums that are recommended for continuation must be justified by the department head and approved by his/her dean and the provost.
-(FS 11/10/09 revisions) The following are the established minimum enrollments:
+If enrollments are below minimums, classes are subject to cancellation and students enrolled in these classes should be reassigned.
+Any classes below the minimum size that are recommended for continuation must be justified by the department head/chair and approved by his/her dean and the provost.
+The following are the established minimum enrollments:

 F56 Classes or courses numbered from 500 through 799 may be continued regardless of class size if 50 percent or more of the students enrolled are graduate students, provided the number of graduate students is more than two.